Aquiring a Patient Condition Report

 Below are five one-word conditions approved by the American Hospital Association:

-Critical: Vital signs are clearly unstable or not within normal limits.
-Patient is acutely ill.
-Indicators are questionable.
+- Critical - Vital signs are unstable and not within normal limits.
+Patient may not be conscious indicators are unfavorable.